shash42/Shell/README.md

     <li> <code>run.c and run.h </code> - Implements foreground/background handling and execution of external commands </li>
     <li> <code>pinfo.c and pinfo.h</code> - Implements pinfo </li>
     <li> <code>nightswatch.c and nightswatch.h</code> - Implements nightswatch</li>
+    <li> <code>env.c and env.h</code> - Implements setting and unsetting environment variables </li>
+    <li> <code>jobs.c and jobs.h</code> - Implements job handling, including jobs kjob, overkill, bg, and fg </li>
 </ol>

 <h4> Extra Features </h4>

 <ol>
+    <li> Name is a recursive acronym (Notice this senpai).
+Gödel, Escher, Bach is life. </li>
     <li> Getopt has been used to ensure proper argument handling </li>
-    <li> Generalized signal handler based on signalTransfer for ease-of-extension in Assignment 3</li>
+    <li> Generalized signal handler based on signalTransfer </li>
-    <li> Fancier stuff not in requirements like colours, usage messages, arrow-key handling etc. will be coded as part of Assignment 3.</li>
+    <li> Usage messages are printed for custom commands </li>
+    <li> Colors!
+Try running quit for an "easter-egg" :P </li>
 </ol>

 <h3> Assumptions </h3>

-Apart from the requirements in the Assignment pdf, clarifications on moodle, and conforming to shell behaviour, the following assumptions were made:
+Apart from the requirements in the Assignment 2, 3 pdf, clarifications on moodle, and conforming to shell behaviour, the following assumptions were made:

 <h4> System Requirements </h4>

 <ol>
     <li> The code has not been tested on Mac, WSL etc. While it should work on most POSIX environments, it has only been tested in Ubuntu 20. </li>
+    <li> getopt can give 'invalid option' on some systems for options not even in input.
+It works on my system so I did not have an easy way to figure out why this happens and fix it.
+Can run these commands through screen-share for testing. </li>
 </ol>
 <h4> Assignment Requirements</h4>

 <ol>
-    <li> cd - executed twice back to back takes us back to the original directory and not the second last directory, i.e. we don't have to maintain the complete history of working directories.
-Moreover, if a change of directory fails, we don't have to change the last working directory</li>
+    <li> If a change of directory fails, we don't have to change the last working directory. </li>
     <li> Features of redirection like specifying particular file descriptors to be redirected in the command itself are not required, as they haven't been mentioned.
 Similarly, for other commands too, features / flags not asked explicitly have not been implemented. </li>
+    <li> Files with commands when redirected to the shell will not have trailing lines, otherwise the trailing lines will be executed as empty commands (basically extra prompts will be printed) </li>
+    <li> Parse errors that are not critical (eg: ls -a -f can be interpreted as ls -a and run, while outputting -f is not a valid flag) will not send non-zero exit codes.
+The next prompt in this case is printed with :') </li>
 </ol>

 <h4> Input Restrictions </h4>